Husne Ara Kamal: Awards

 In recognition of her services, she was awarded the 'Ratnagarva Ma' award (Note: Ratnagarva Ma is an award (Bengali: রত্নগর্ভা মা পুরস্কার) which aims to recognize mothers and the important role that they play in society of Bangladesh.) in September 2004.

 Personal life

 Kamal married Chief Justice Mustafa Kamal, son of Abbasuddin Ahmed, on 14 December 1956.
-She had three daughters, Nashid Kamal, Naeela K Sattar, and Nazeefa Monem.
+They had three daughters, Nashid Kamal, Naeela K Sattar, and Nazeefa Monem.
 Ismail Sattar, son of M. A. Sattar and ASM Mainuddin Monem, son of Abdul Monem are her son-in-laws.
 Her granddaughter, Armeen Musa is a Grammy nominated singer-songwriter and composer.

 Death

 Kamal died on 16 April 2009, as a result of a heart attack.
-She had been battling heart disease for some time prior to her passing.
+She had been battling the heart disease for some time prior to her death.
 She is survived by her husband, three daughters, and seven grandchildren.
 Throughout her life, Kamal dedicated herself to serving society, leaving behind a legacy that inspires many.